bll123/tcl-sha/README.txt

   set hmac [sha -bits 256 -keyfile pkgIndex.tcl -mac hmac -file pkgIndex.tcl]

 Building:

+Using cmake (recommended):

+  1. install tcl-devel and cmake for your platform
+  2. To build in the "build" directory:

+    mkdir -p build && cd build
+    cmake ..

+    # for unix/linux/darwin
+    make

+    # for windows, requires the MSVC command prompt
+    msbuild tcl-sha.sln /property:Configuration=Release

+Using make:

+unix/darwin:
+    make

   make {linux|darwin|windows}
     make linux should work for freebsd also.